gauquiebart/adventofcode2022/README.md

 # adventofcode2022
-Solutions of adventofcode 2022 using Typescript/Javascript.
+Solutions of adventofcode 2022 using Javascript.

+Uses Jest for tests

-To start typescript compiling:
+To start tests in watch mode
-- npm run compile-watch

-To start file watching and reload browser automatically:
-- npm run start
+- npm run test